autowarefoundation/autoware.universe/control/trajectory_follower_nodes/design/lateral_controller-design.md

     - How does it work? -->
 The node uses an implementation of linear model predictive control (MPC) for accurate path tracking.
 The MPC uses a model of the vehicle to simulate the trajectory resulting from the control command.
-The optimization of the control command is formulated as a Quadradic Program (QP).
+The optimization of the control command is formulated as a Quadratic Program (QP).

 These functionalities are implemented in the `trajectory_follower` package (see @subpage trajectory_follower-mpc-design)